Matthew Willner, LCSW

 How I Work With Couples

 My approach draws on Internal Family Systems (IFS), psychodynamic theory, and relational therapy.
 In practice, this means I'm interested in what each partner brings into the room from their own history — not to assign blame, but because the patterns we develop in relationships rarely start with the relationship we're currently in.
+I work to help both partners get curious about their own reactions rather than staying focused on what the other person is doing wrong.
+When you can understand what a part of you may be protecting within yourself, it becomes possible to respond compassionately rather than react defensively.

 I take an engaged stance—aiming to be a steady presence as we navigate difficult terrain together.